You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 • MongoDB / Supabase MCPs — database reads and writes

-• Vercel / Cloudflare MCPs — deployment and infrastructure operations
+• Vercel / Cloudflare MCPs — deployments and infrastructure operations

-Installation is straightforward: follow the docs for the tool you want and Claude walks you through setup.
+Installation is straightforward: follow the official docs for each tool and Claude walks you through setup.

-Scope permissions carefully When installing an MCP server, grant only the permissions it genuinely needs.
-A database MCP with write access to production is a meaningful risk — restrict scope to the environment and operations your workflow actually requires.
+Scope MCP Permissions Carefully Only grant each MCP server the permissions it actually needs.
+A database MCP with write access to production is a significant risk — start read-only and expand deliberately.

-Skills are files and folders containing a skill.md that loads specialized knowledge into Claude on demand.
-They use progressive disclosure: Claude sees only names and descriptions first, then pulls full files when relevant — preventing context bloat.
+Skills are files and folders anchored by a skill.md file that loads domain knowledge into Claude only when relevant — a pattern called progressive disclosure.
+Claude sees skill names and descriptions first, then pulls the full reference files only when needed, keeping context lean.

 Recommended starter skills:

-• Frontend Design (Anthropic) — visual design principles
+• Frontend Design — Anthropic's visual polish guidelines

 • Expo — React Native mobile development